240401-NET/samatBaltin/NOT A PROJECT - ReviewQuestions/CSharp.md

     -  overriding occurs when two methods have the same method name and parameters.

 - What are properties?
+    - Properties are members of a class that encapsulate data and provide controlled access to it.
+They typically consist of a get accessor (getter) and a set accessor (setter) to read and modify the property's value.

 - What are fields?
+    - Fields are variables declared within a class or struct to store data.
+They represent the state of an object and can be accessed directly within the class.

 - What are methods?
+    - Methods are functions defined within a class or struct that perform specific actions or operations.
+They encapsulate behavior and can be called to execute their functionality.

 - What is constructor?
+    - A constructor is a special method used to initialize objects of a class.
+It is automatically called when an instance of the class is created and is responsible for initializing the object's state.

 - Describe 4 commonly used access modifiers in C#
+    - public: Accessible from any other code in the same assembly or another assembly.
+    - private: Accessible only from within the same class or struct.
+    - protected: Accessible only from within the same class or from derived classes.
+    - internal: Accessible from any code in the same assembly but not from outside the assembly.

 - what does static modifier do?
+    - Static modifier: The static modifier indicates that a member belongs to the type itself rather than to instances of the type.
+It means the member is shared among all instances of the class and can be accessed directly using the class name.

 - (T/F) It is perfectly fine to always use the implicit typing instead of strongly typing my variables
+    - False.
+While implicit typing (var keyword) can improve code readability and maintainability in certain scenarios, it's essential to use it judiciously and maintain clarity and explicitness in code where necessary.

 - What is regular expressions?
 Give me some use cases for regex's.
+    - Regular expressions are patterns used to match character combinations in strings.
+They provide a powerful and flexible way to search, manipulate, and validate text data.
+Use cases include:
+        - Validating input (e.g., email addresses, phone numbers)
+        - Extracting data from strings (e.g., parsing log files)
+        - Finding and replacing text (e.g., text processing)

 - Bonus: What could be an regEx for validating the email address?
+    - ^[\w-\.]+@([\w-]+\.)+[\w-]{2,4}$

 - What is unmanaged resource and how do you manage it?
+    - An unmanaged resource is a resource (such as memory, file handles, network connections) that is not managed by the .NET runtime's garbage collector.
+It requires manual management, including allocation, deallocation, and cleanup, to prevent resource leaks and ensure proper resource utilization.

 - What is serialization?
+    - Serialization is the process of converting an object into a format that can be easily persisted, transmitted, or stored, such as JSON, XML, or binary.
+It allows objects to be written to streams or files and reconstructed later.

 - what are generic classes?
+    - Generic classes are classes that are parameterized with one or more type parameters.
+They enable code reusability by allowing classes to be defined with placeholders for data types, making them more flexible and versatile.

 - what is boxing  and unboxing?
+    - Boxing is the process of converting a value type (e.g., int, double) into an object reference.
+Unboxing is the reverse process, converting an object reference back to a value type.
+These conversions involve copying the value from the stack to the heap (boxing) or from the heap to the stack (unboxing).

 - what's a struct, and how is it different from class?
+    - A struct is a value type that represents a lightweight data structure.
+It is similar to a class but is typically used for small, simple data types.
+Unlike classes, structs are value types and are typically used for immutable data types or when memory allocation overhead needs to be minimized.

 - What is lambda expression?
+    - A lambda expression is an anonymous function that can be used to create delegates or expression tree types.
+It provides a concise syntax for writing inline functions without explicitly defining a separate method.

 ### Testing
 - what do you use to unit test in C#?
+    - NUnit, MSTest, xUnit.net are commonly used frameworks for unit testing in C#.

 - Describe AAA of unit testing
+    - AAA stands for Arrange, Act, and Assert, representing the three phases of a unit test.
+        - Arrange: Set up the test environment, including creating objects and initializing variables.
+        - Act: Execute the code being tested.
+        - Assert: Verify that the expected behavior occurred and the outcome is as expected.

 - What do you unit test?
+    - Unit tests should focus on testing individual units of code, such as methods or functions, in isolation.
+They should verify the behavior of the unit under different conditions and edge cases.

 - What do you NOT unit test?
+    - Unit tests should not depend on external dependencies, such as databases, network connections, or file systems.
+Integration tests are more suitable for testing interactions between components or external systems.

 ### Design Principles
 - Describe SOLID
+    - SOLID is a set of five design principles in object-oriented programming:
+    - Single Responsibility Principle
+    - Open/Closed Principle
+    - Liskov Substitution Principle
+    - Interface Segregation Principle
+    - Dependency Inversion Principle

 - What is Singleton pattern, and when do we use it?
+    - The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
+It is typically used when exactly one object is needed to coordinate actions across the system.

 - what is factory method pattern, and when do we use it?
+    - The Factory Method pattern defines an interface for creating objects but allows subclasses to alter the type of objects that will be created.
+It is commonly used when a class cannot anticipate the class of objects it must create.

 - what is dependency injection, and why do we use it?
+    - Dependency injection is a design pattern in which dependencies of a class are provided from the outside rather than created internally.
+It promotes loose coupling between components and facilitates unit testing and maintainability.

 - How is dependency injection differ from dependency inversion?
+    - Dependency inversion is a principle that states high-level modules should not depend on low-level modules but should depend on abstractions.
+It decouples modules by allowing them to depend on interfaces or abstract classes rather than concrete implementations.

 - what is separation of concerns principle?
+    - The Separation of Concerns principle states that a class or module should have a single responsibility and should not be responsible for multiple unrelated tasks.
+It promotes modular design and maintainability by isolating different concerns.